vimarsh244/mywebsite-hugo/Vimarsh/content/posts/2021-01-25-homeopathy-health-or-hoax.md

 It is due to the **Placebo Effect.** Most people that get the Homeopathic medication believe that it works and those water coated sugar balls will cure them.
 Because, they believe in it and the time of medication is over period of months.
 Believing that they will be cured trains their minds and their body heals innately.

-Even if they know that the medicines are a scam, it works & it works well, There is this really interesting experiment / video by Vsause and a definite watch on the topic of Placebo and its real world&nbsp;effects.
+Even if they know that the medicines are a scam, it works & it works well, There is this really interesting experiment / [Youtube video by Vsause](https://youtu.be/QDCcuCHOIyY) and a definite watch on the topic of Placebo and its real world&nbsp;effects.